aymanbazyan/storeflow-docs/docs/02-Getting-Started/04-Admin-account.md

 e.g: `myaccount123@gmail.com` the username is `myaccount123`

 :::danger
-Make sure to use a strong password for the admin's account.
+Make sure to use a very strong password for the admin's account.
 :::

 ---